 [T]he WTO dispute settlement system "serves to preserve the rights and obligations of Members under the covered agreements, and to clarify the existing provisions of those agreements".
-It was not in our view intended to function as a mechanism to test the consistency of a Member's particular decisions or rulings with the Member's own domestic law and practice; that is a function reserved for each Member's domestic judicial system, and a function WTO panels would be particularly ill-suited to perform.
+He was not in our view intended to function as a mechanism to test the consistency of a Member's particular decisions or rulings with the Member's own domestic law and practice; that is a function reserved for each Member's domestic judicial system 489, and a function WTO panels would be particularly ill-suited to perform.
+He was not in our view intended to function as a mechanism to test the consistency of a Member's particular decisions or rulings with the Member's own domestic judicial system 489, and a function WTO panels would be particularly ill-suited to perform.